The Art of Feminine Financing with Sara Batterby

 "I feel the reason women take to fundraising well is because they begin to believe in themselves and know that they can do it."

 Last year, she was named by the Portland Business Journal as one of the ten ‘Executives to Watch’ in 2017.
-She helped several successful cannabis companies raise millions of dollars.
-With a background in technology and over 20 years of financial experience in a high growth environment, Sara Batterby is on a mission to educate and empower women all over the world to embrace financial opportunities!
+She has helped numerous cannabis companies, mostly women-led, raise millions of dollars.
+With a background in technology and over 20 years of financial experience, Sara Batterby is on a mission to educate and empower women all over the country to embrace financial opportunities and raise money for their companies!

-Before entering the cannabis industry, she co-founded an early stage venture fund in Silicon Valley with the goal of helping investors understand the powerful business case for investing in women as part of a well-diversified portfolio, raising over $500 million dollars in two years.
-In 2014, Batterby moved to Portland, Oregon and built a cannabis cultivation company called HiFi Farms, based in Hillsboro which specialized in Clean Green Certified craft cannabis.
+Before entering the cannabis industry, Sara co-founded an early stage venture fund in Silicon Valley with the goal of helping investors understand the powerful business case for investing in women.
+In 2014, she moved to Portland, Oregon and built a cannabis cultivation company called HiFi Farms, based in Hillsboro which specialized in Clean Green Certified craft cannabis.
 The next year, she became the Founding Chair of the Women Grow Chapter in Portland, which became one of the largest female professional network groups in the cannabis industry.
-Upon exiting HiFi Farms in 2017, she established the Batterby Group to help and influence a diverse group of entrepreneurs who seek access to capital for their growing ventures.
+Upon exiting HiFi Farms in 2017, she established the Batterby Group to educate and empower a diverse group of entrepreneurs who seek access to capital for their growing ventures.

 A member of the Oregon Cannabis Association, and a Board Member to both Women Led and the Resource Innovation Institute, Sara Batterby is a powerful woman.
 And now this fascinating beauty is changing women’s lives by empowering them with the financial tools they need to achieve their goals.

 Tell us about the “Art of Feminine Financing?”
-I’ve raised over $200 million in two years and I realized that there should be more women doing the same thing.
-I figured no one was going to fix this so I felt like I needed to.
-I understood that I need to educate women to raise money to do what they want to do.
+I raised over $5 million in two years for Hifi Farms and I realized that there should be more women doing the same.
+I figured no one was really addressing the gap in education around fundraising and I felt I needed to.
+I wanted to educate women especially in raising money to do what they want to do.
 When I was asked to speak about fundraising at a Women Grow Summit, I didn’t want to talk about myself.
-I wanted to create a workshop on how to do, what to do and not to do and that’s how the “Feminine Art of Fundraising” was born.
-It all happened organically and now I am hosting workshops all over the country.
-In May, I will be speaking in New Orleans.
+I wanted to create a workshop on how to do it.
+What to do and, more importantly actually, what not to do.
+That speech was called the “Feminine Art of Fundraising” and that is how I started to codify what I was doing that I believed was making my fundraising efforts successful.
+It all happened organically and now I work with some amazing female clients and host a Capital Masterclass for female entrepreneurs here in Portland.
+Soon I hope to be delivering this critical content through intensive workshops all across the country.

 What do you feel the future holds for financing and business operations in the industry?
-I feel it will continue to be a huge rush of money that will mostly get plopped into companies exclusively ran by men.
-I believe women and minorities have not circulate in network capitalist exchange and no one is teaching them to raise money.
-That’s why I created “Courting Angels” -designed for first-time fundraisers.
+I feel it will continue to be a huge rush of money that will mostly get plopped into companies exclusively run by men.
+I believe women and minorities have not circulated in network where money is generally exchanged and fundraising is treated like a network strength and not a skillset which, ultimately, it is.
+I created “Courting Angels” which is a strategy designed for for first-time fundraisers.
 It delivers a structure for preparing and executing your raise.
-We add technical and tactical support on incorporation, investment structures, investor protections and governance.
-We identify a compelling storyline and arm you with an impeccable investor presentation.
-The result: a more efficient path to capital and strong, lasting relationships with your critical, early investors.
-My book “Courting Angels” is also expected to be available by the end of the year.
+We add technical and tactical support on incorporation, investment structures, investor protections, governance and so on, to a really unique methodology for engaging and converting investor interest into capital.
+At this point, I can say with complete confidence that it works and a lot of women led companies are funded because of it.
+That is incredibly rewarding and exciting for me.

 What excites you most about the industry?
 Hemp!
 It’s a massive agriculture commodity that has such powerful potential.
-It is also exciting and interesting to be around thousands of entrepreneurs with exciting and motivational motives and energy.
+It is also exciting and interesting to be around so many entrepreneurs with exciting visions and so much energy.

 Five things people don’t know about you?